DmitriLyalikov/pdt-extract/README.md

-# Canny-Edge-Detector
+# pdt-extract
-A Jupyter Notebook implementation of the Canny Edge detector that extracts the profile of pendant drop images.
+A python implementation and library for extraction of edge profiles and characteristic features from images of pendant drops suspended from a capillary.

 ## Table of Contents
 1. [Usage](#usage)